fut-infrastructure/implementation-guide/fsh-content/input/pagecontent/systematic-error-messages.md

 - `MEASUREMENT_SEARCHMEASUREMENT_REFERENCED_RESOURCE_NOT_FOUND`: Referenced resource not found: %s

-- `MEASUREMENT_SUBMITMEASUREMENT_INVALID_OBSERVATION_CODE`: Observation.code does not match the code of the referenced ProcedureRequest with id %s.
+- `MEASUREMENT_SUBMITMEASUREMENT_INVALID_OBSERVATION_CODE`: Observation.code does not match the code of the referenced ServiceRequest with id %s.

 - `MEASUREMENT_SUBMITMEASUREMENT_INVALID_QUESTIONNAIRE_REFERENCE`: Questionnaire reference with id %s is unexpected.
 Expected questionnaire reference to match questionnaire reference of related ActivityDefinition with id %s.